aristanetworks/avd/ansible_collections/arista/avd/docs/semantic-versioning.md

 The AVD project follows Semantic Versioning ([SemVer](https://semver.org/)).
 This document describes what attributes and APIs are stable and follow SemVer and which ones may change between minor releases.

+!!! note

+- All role input variables follow SemVer.
+Any breaking changes will, at a minimum, be communicated with a deprecation notice for 6 months.

 ## Ansible Roles

 ### eos_designs